 How does lactose intolerance affect dogs?

-Many adult pets lack sufficient lactase enzymes to digest dairy properly.
+Most adult pets do not have enough lactase enzyme to break down dairy.
 This can lead to vomiting, gas, or loose stools.
 Opt for lactose-free options if offering dairy-based treats.

 Leave a Comment